Stages of History

 Background and History

-In June 1965, a group of sculptors from the Sichuan Institute of
+In June 1965, a group of sculptors from the Sichuan Institute

-exploitation” of the peasants, and their “simmering
+peasants, and their “simmering anger.”
+The theme,

-anger.”
-The theme, expounding class struggle, coming from
+expounding class struggle, coming from the people, and set in

-the people, and set in pre-Liberation days, is highly political
+pre-Liberation days, is highly political and educational and

-and educational and parallels those of the model operas.
+parallels those of the model operas.

 |